Avilir/ocp4_upi_baremetal/README.md

 ansible-playbook -i inventory_with_macs.yml ocp4_upi_baremetal.yml
 ```

-This playbook can be used whenever a re-install of the deployer host is needed, regardless of what state the masters and workers are in.
+This playbook can be used whenever a re-install of the deployer host is needed, regardless of what state the masters and workers are in, because the mac addresses never change.

 Dustin's document describes what the playbook should be doing.
 This will take a long while, and may involve the reboot of the deployer host and download of RHCOS and openshift.
 When it finishes, you will have a deployer host that is set up to install masters and workers.
 We do not actually install the masters and workers in this playbook.